An adjusted payoff-based procedure for normal form games: Asymptotic analysis

 \section{Asymptotic analysis}

-The main difficulty to analyze \eqref{algo} using the tools decribed in Section~\ref{sec:aprox_esto}, is that we have a stochastic algorithm in discrete time where the step-size is random and, moreover, depends on the coordinates of the vector to update.
-Thus, in order to study the asymptotic properties of our adaptive process, let us restate the updating scheme \eqref{algo} in the following manner
+If we want to analyze \eqref{algo} using the tools decribed in Section~\ref{sec:aprox_esto}, the main problem is that we have a stochastic algorithm in discrete time where the step size is random and, moreover, depends on the coordinates of the vector to be updated.
+Thus, in order to study the asymptotic properties of our adaptive process, let us restate the updating scheme \eqref{algo} in the following manner: